Hallid/GreenhouseCourseNew/WEBHOOK_DOCUMENTATION.md

 4. **Quote Tracking** (if action_type = "quote"): A quote request record is created for follow-up

+5. **Forwarded to Zoho Flow**: The original webhook data is forwarded to your Zoho Flow webhook automatically, maintaining your existing workflow

 ## Dashboard Impact

 After sending data to this webhook, the admin dashboard will immediately show: